 Original Medicare is the basic Medicare plan, including parts A and B.

-In Massachusetts, you also have the option to sign up for a Medicare Advantage plan.
-These plans are also known as Part C, and are all-in-one plans offered through private health insurance carriers.
+In Massachusetts, you also have the option to sign up for a Medicare Advantage (Part C) plan.
+These plans are all-in-one plans offered through private health insurance carriers.

-Medicare Advantage plans cover all the same services as original Medicare, as well as provide drug coverage.
+Medicare Advantage plans cover all the same services as original Medicare, as well as provide drug coverage with some plans.
 There are hundreds of Medicare Advantage plans in Massachusetts to choose from, and many include supplemental coverage for services such as vision, hearing, or dental care.

-Finally, prescription drug coverage, or Part D, covers the cost of medications and lowers out-of-pocket prescription costs.
+Part D (prescription drug coverage) covers the cost of medications and lowers out-of-pocket prescription costs.
 This plan is often added to original Medicare to provide more comprehensive coverage.

 You may also choose to add a Medigap plan.
 These supplemental plans can help provide additional coverage to pay fees not covered through original Medicare, such as copays, coinsurance, and deductibles.